 Above, the pattern repeat unit is enclosed in a blue frame.Each flower is shown in mirror view on the left and right of the blue vertical axis displaced by a half-unit height.
 Note that while the red and yellow roses face up, the orange ones face down.
 This creates a nice counterpunctal movement when the pattern is joined vertically to make the woven fabric and horizontally when sewing lengths of fabric next to each other.

 Technically, a small repeat pattern across the fabric is the easiest to produce, requiring the least number of patterning rods, and therefore the cheapest.
 Splitting the fabric in the middle and having mirror-view left and right repeats is one step more ambitious (expensive).
 Displacing the mirror view repeat creates the largest pattern unit (across one width of fabric) is, naturally, the most expensive.

 Each of the colored roses is rendered in discrete areas of color.

 For instance, the red roses use three tones from pink to dark red combined with green-brown for the leaves.
 Further effects are created through varying the weaving texture.

-Over the years wear an tear has broken some of the warp threads, leaving the weft threads that lie underneath the surface are exposed.
+Over the years wear and tear has broken some of the warp threads, leaving the weft threads that lie underneath the surface exposed.
 The other weft threads are held in place at the back of the fabric.